Bylaws of North Georgia Electric Membership Corporation

 Directors shall be so nominated and elected that Directors from Walker and Murray Counties shall be elected for three-year terms at an annual member meeting; Directors from Whitfield, Catoosa, and Chattooga Counties shall be elected for three-year terms at the next succeeding annual member meeting; and Directors from Gordon and Floyd Counties shall be elected for three-year terms at the next succeeding annual member meeting, and so forth.
 Upon their election, Directors shall, subject to the provisions of these Bylaws with respect to the removal of Directors, serve until the annual meeting of the members of the year in which their terms expire or until their successors shall have been elected and shall have qualified; PROVIDED, However, the office of a Director shall automatically become vacant if he misses as many as six consecutive regular meetings of the Board during any twelve (12) consecutive such meetings, unless a two-thirds majority of the remaining Directors resolves that (1) there was good cause for such absences and (2) such cause will not likely result in such absences during the next ensuing twelve (12) consecutive regular Board meetings.
 If for any reason an election of Directors shall not be held at an annual meeting of the members duly fixed and called pursuant to these Bylaws, such election may be held at an adjournment of such meeting or at a subsequently held special or the next annual meeting of the members.
 Failure of an election for a given year shall allow the incumbents whose Directorships would have been voted on to hold over only until the next member meeting at which a quorum is present.

-It shall be the duty of the Board of Directors to appoint, not less than ninety (90) days nor more than one hundred twenty (120) days before the date of the annual meeting of the members at which Directors are to be elected, a "Nominating Committee," from each county for which a Director will be elected at the upcoming annual meeting.
+It shall be the duty of the Board of Directors to appoint, not less than ninety (90) days nor more than one-hundred seventy-five (175) days before the date of the annual meeting of the members at which Directors are to be elected, a "Nominating Committee," from each county for which a Director will be elected at the upcoming annual meeting.
 Each nominating committee shall consist of not less than three (3) nor more than five (5) members who are not existing Cooperative employees, or known candidates for Director, and who are not close relatives (as hereinafter defined) or members of the same household thereof.
 In addition, the Board shall appoint at least two (2) Directors whose offices are not up for re-election to serve on each such committee.
 Each Nominating Committee, as duly constituted, and with a majority of those members selected from the County (excluding current Directors) present shall conduct such meetings, in the County from which such Director is to be elected, as may be necessary, to nominate a Director for election at the annual membership meeting; PROVIDED, However, that a Nominating Committee shall not make a nomination until it shall have first determined that the nominee is qualified to serve as a Director, in accordance with the provisions of Article IV, Section 3, hereof, and if elected, will serve.
 Each committee shall prepare and post at the principal office of the Cooperative, and such other offices as the Cooperative may have in each County, at least sixty (60) days before the annual meeting, its nomination for Director to be elected, pursuant to this Article, at the meeting.
-Any fifty (50) or more members of the Cooperative from such County in which a Director is being elected, acting together, may make additional nominations, 9 in writing over their signatures, not more than one hundred twenty (120) days, nor less than forty-five (45) days prior to the annual meeting, and the Secretary of the Cooperative shall post such nominations at the same place or places where the Committees' nominations are posted, not less than thirty (30) days prior to the annual meeting.
+Any fifty (50) or more members of the Cooperative from such County in which a Director is being elected, acting together, may make additional nominations, in writing over their signatures, not more than one hundred seventy-five (175) days, nor less than seventy-five (75) days prior to the annual meeting, and the Secretary of the Cooperative shall post such nominations at the same place or places where the Committees' nominations are posted, not less than forty-five (45) days prior to the annual meeting.

 The Secretary shall mail to the members with the notice of the annual meeting, or separately, but at least five (5) days prior to the date of the meeting, a statement of the names and addresses of all nominees for each Directorate District from or with respect to which a Director must be elected, showing separately the candidate nominated by the Committee and those nominated by petition, if any.
 Thereafter, additional nominations from the floor shall not be allowed.
 Only duly nominated candidates may be voted on as Directors of the Cooperative.
 All ballots for the election of Directors shall include, by Directorate District, the names of nominees selected by the Nominating Committee along with nominees by petition, if any, and shall be distributed to the members attending the annual membership meeting.
 Upon the casting of each member's ballot, the Credentials and Elections Committee, as heretofore provided for in Article III, Section 6, shall ascertain the count of such ballots and announce the results of such election.